IBM/terratorch/docs/architecture.md

 The main goal of the design is to extend TorchGeo's existing tasks to be able to handle Prithvi backbones with appropriate decoders and heads.
 At the same time, we wish to keep the existing TorchGeo functionality intact so it can be leveraged with pretrained models that are already included.

-We achieve this by making new tasks that accept model factory classes, containing a `build_model` method..
+We achieve this by making new tasks that accept model factory classes, containing a `build_model` method.
 This strategy in principle allows arbitrary models to be trained for these tasks, given they respect some reasonable minimal interface.
+Together with this, we provide the [EncoderDecoderFactory][terratorch.models.encoder_decoder_factory.EncoderDecoderFactory], which should enable users to plug together different Encoders and Decoders, with the aid of Necks for intermediate operations.

 Additionally, we extend TorchGeo with generic datasets and datamodules which can be defined at runtime, rather than requiring classes to be defined beforehand.